 Like all surety bonds, license bonds must be required by a third party.
-If your profession does not require a license, you cannot get licensed and bonded, but should still get insured.
-If your line of work does require you to obtain a license, you'll need to ask if a surety bond is required to be posted with your application.
+If your profession does not require a license, you cannot get licensed and bonded but should still get insured.
+If your line of work requires you to obtain a license, you'll need to ask if a surety bond must be posted with your application.
 You can also search our database of license bond requirements by state.

 Cost of Getting Bonded